jsade/atlas-markdown/README.md

-# Atlassian Service Management Documentation Scraper
+# Atlassian Documentation Scraper

-A command-line tool for macOS that autonomously downloads and converts all Atlassian Jira Service Management (Cloud) documentation to Markdown format.
+A command-line tool that autonomously downloads and converts the selected Atlassian documentation from https://support.atlassian.com/ to Markdown format.

 ## Quick Start